kpumwong/kpumwong-ness.github.io/_posts/2016-01-01-Misc-python-problem-solving.md

 logger.info('Initialising {} dataset preparation...'.format(dataset_name))
 ```

-Usually you will print these to a log file as well to be able to always view the history of previous runs and be able to determine a problem this way.
+Usually you will print these to a log file as well, to be able to always view the history of previous runs and be able to determine a problem this way.